keysightgems/Lab_service/README.md

 ## Running the Client for Cafy
 * Pip install opentestbed
 * Import opentestbed package
-* Run the python file and the file has the below content.
+* Run the python file, the file should have the below content.
 * For User test run, use the dynamically generated testbed_output.
     ```
     import opentestbed